By the Auld Brig o' Doon

 medieval memorial stone used in its building.

-From the Auld Kirk, we crossed the street and visited ...
+photos, we then crossed the street and visited ...

 The Robert Burns Monument and

 monument to Robert Burns was conceived in 1814.
-By 1819, sufficient
+Sufficient

-funds were raised that construction could begin on his birthday in 1820.
+funds were raised by 1819 that construction began on his birthday in 1820,

-Three years later, the monument was opened to the public.
+and the monument was opened to the public in 1823.
 It

 is now surrounded by a lovely park, where we also visited the